 This one was worked by Olive Gooch in memory of her two deceased elder brothers.

-Olive Jane Gooch was the daughter of John Gooch and Olive Winn who married 19 June 1802.
+June 1802.
 Olive Winn was the daughter of Daniel Gooch and Olive ? b Oct 14, 1778.
 Olive and John's children were

 Sarah b.
 4 May 1803